How to Download Images from URLs Using Python

 f.write(res.data)

-Downloading Images With Wget
+Downloading Images from URLs (Python Wget Library)

 import wget